Geraldo Perdomo Player Props: Diamondbacks vs. Braves

-On Friday, Geraldo Perdomo (batting .129 in his past 10 games) and the Arizona Diamondbacks face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 9:40 PM ET.
+On Saturday, Geraldo Perdomo (.306 on-base percentage in past 10 games, 74 points below season-long percentage) and the Arizona Diamondbacks play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rockies.
+He racked up two hits (going 2-for-4) in his last appearance against the Braves.

 Geraldo Perdomo Game Info & Props vs. the Braves